 3. The Directorate of Enforcement had through a provisional attachment order dated27/08/2014 attached the assets of the Company however the Company has challenged thesaid attachment order before the PMLA Appellate Tribunal New Delhi and the matter issub-judice.

 5. In view of the fact that the Management of our Company do not have any control inthe Joint Venture viz.
 AWN Agro Pvt.
-Ltd and as per the exemption provided under theprovisions of the Companies Act 2013 and the Accounting Standards 21 & 27consolidation of the accounts of AWN Agro Pvt.
-Ltd. is not required by our Company.
+Ltd and as per the exemption provided under theprovisions of the Companies Act 2013 and the Accounting standard 21 & 27consolidation of the accounts of AWN Agro Pvt.
+Ltd. is not required with our company.

 INTERNAL FINANCIAL CONTROL SYSTEM AND ITS ADEQUACY

 The Company has an Internal Control System commensurate with the size scale andcomplexity of its operations.
 To maintain its objectivity and independence the Company hasappointed Independent Internal Auditor M/s.
 ADPRDP & Associates Chartered Accountantsto submit Internal Audit reports to the Audit Committee of the Board.